-- Mentored new recruit into Quality team and coached him to work with multiple teams for Dashboard process standardization.
+- Mentored recruit into the Quality team and coached him to work with multiple teams for Dashboard process standardization.

 Or even better,

-- Mentored a new recruit into quality team and coached him to successfully champion standardization of management reports across teams.
+- Mentored a recruit into a quality team and coached him to successfully champion management reports across teams.

-Mentoring examples also shows that you’re not picky about being the star of the game to get results.
-You were able to use your awe-inspiring communication skills during a team crisis to watch and listen, and take note of the junior consultant’s solution that everybody else had overlooked.
+Mentoring examples also show that you’re not picky about being the star of the game to get results.
+For example, you were able to use your awe-inspiring communication skills during a team crisis to watch and listen and take note of the junior consultant’s solution that everybody else had overlooked.
 And, you were able to convince everybody that the junior consultant is a champion.
 And that perhaps is the most deadly communication skill of all!

-Did you think that “negotiations” are reserved for the top boss as he/she works to close a make-or break-deal?
+Did you think that “negotiations” are reserved for the top boss as they work to close a make-or break-deal?
 Think again!

-Life is all about successful negotiations; more so in the professional world.
-Through the year, our boss negotiates with us to take on more responsibility.
+Life is all about successful negotiations, more so in the professional world.
+Throughout the year, our boss negotiates with us to take on more responsibility.
 We subtly negotiate with our boss to recognize our work and gain a better appraisal.
 Customers negotiate with companies to deliver better quality, and companies negotiate for higher pricing.